cameron-simpson/css/lib/python/cs/vt/vt.1.md

 Like a datadir Store
 it has a `data` subdirectory pointing at the regular files containing the data to be served.
-These pointers are normally symbolic links to whatever reference trees are to be offered.
+Typically this just contains symbolic links to whatever reference trees are to be offered.

 The Store scans new files as they appear in the reference trees and maintains an index of block hashcodes referring